Call Now For A Free Consultation

 Nursing Home Abuse Lawyer

-A nursing home abuse attorney is someone that specializes in personal injury law.
-Personal injury lawyers help victims take legal action against facilities that harm older adults living in nursing homes.
+A nursing home neglect attorney is an elder law attorney who specializes in personal injury cases related to nursing home abuse and neglect.
+Nursing home neglect lawyers assist victims in pursuing legal action against nursing homes that cause harm to elderly residents.
 A nursing home abuse attorney works to prove that:

 • The nursing home had a legal duty to care for the victim and did not do the minimum level of care